Yuen Yuet Leng

-Tan Sri Dato' Seri Yuen Yuet Leng (15 September 1927-1 October 2015) was a senior Malaysian police officer of Chinese descent who served as Perak Police Chief (1975-1981) as well as Sarawak Police Commissioner (1981-1983).
+Yuen Yuet Leng (15 September 1927 – 1 October 2015) was a senior Malaysian police officer of Chinese descent who served as Perak (1975–1977), Kuala Lumpur (1977–1979), Pahang (1979–January 1981) and Kelantan Police Chief (January–March 1981) as well as Sarawak Police Commissioner (April 1981–December 1983).

 Early life

 Yuen Yuet Leng was born in Taiping, Perak on 15 September 1927.
 At the age of 7, he studied at King Edward VII School.
 But his education was interrupted by the Japanese occupation of Malaya.
 In 1942, he joined the Vocational Youth Training Board and the School of Mining Engineering in Ipoh.
 Later on, he and his friends were sent to the Teachers' Training Centre at the Kajang High School in 1945.

 After the Japanese surrendered, Yuen went to China in early 1946 to further his tertiary education at the Lingnan University in Canton, China.
 Various problems he experienced including poverty in Canton caused Yuen to return to Malaya in early 1947.
 He returned to resume his secondary schooling at King Edward, Taiping.

 He got a technical college scholarship in 1949, but instead he turned it down, as he had to work as a labourer with the Malayan Railways in order to support his family.

 Prior to joining the police force, he began his professional working life by becoming a teacher at the King George V Secondary School in Seremban, Negeri Sembilan and was temporarily transferred on a job secondment to the Gemas English Primary School in Gemas.